 Rightly Proclaiming the Gospel and Dividing the Laws

 The issue was not whether what the teachers were saying was true and Scriptural.
-The issue was that the dialect they used to communicate that distinction was different from the language used by Scripture.
-And my friend only knew the language of Scripture, not the dialect of the teachers.
+The issue was that the dialect they used to communicate what Lutherans call “the proper distinction of law and gospel” was technically different from the dialect used by Scripture.
+And my friend only knew the language of Scripture, not the academic dialect of the teachers.

 The below is the result of my conversations with him.
 It is my attempt at confessing the faith for the new Christian in today’s audience: the substance that I inherit from Lutheran teachers, recast to avoid man-made academic terminology.

 The goal is not to avoid being technical with language, but rather to just use language the way Scripture uses it, as faithfully as possible.
-In today’s culture especially, God’s Word is often the only common ground left for a shared standard of terminology among Christians.
+In today’s mixed culture especially, God’s Word is often the only common ground left for a shared standard of terminology among Christians.
+This demands that we better appreciate and translate the terms that Scripture uses.

-Though this writing may sound strange to some Lutheran ears due to the deviation from our common terminology, I asked Lutheran pastor Will Weedon to review it.
-He kindly did so and responded as follows (with permission to share):
+Though this writing may sound strange to some Lutheran ears due to the deviation from our common terminology, I believe it captures the core of Lutheran doctrine.

 (You can download the full pdf here,)